Shall we count the living or the dead?: Mechanisms of action

-Under the model in Figure 2, early treatment with Penicillin is a sufficient cause of not getting rheumatic fever in some patients with a $\beta$-lactam susceptible strain of Streptococcal Pharyngitis infection ($D_1$), or with a different strain of $\beta$-lactam susceptible Streptococcal ($D_2$) and no abnormalities of drug metabolism ($D_3$).
-This is a plausible mechanism, and reasoners can plausibly determine the potential effect modifiers which predict the prevalence of $\mathbb{D}$.
-In contrast, under the model in Figure 1, the cofactors $C_1, C_2$ and $C_3$ would combine to make not taking Penicillin a sufficient cause of rheumatic fever.
+Again, therefore, we must invoke biological knowledge to determine whether it is more feasible to condition on predictors of $\mathbb{C}$ or $\mathbb{D}$.
+Conditioning on all predictors of $\mathbb{D}$ may be possible in a relatively simple model of the type shown in Figure 2, in which Penicillin prevents rheumatic fever in those who a specific strain of Streptococcal Pharyngitis ($D_1$) that is highly susceptible to $\beta$-lactams, or a different strain of $\beta$-lactam susceptible Streptococcal ($D_2$) and no abnormalities of drug metabolism ($D_3$).
+Human reasoners can plausibly determine the potential effect modifiers which predict these.
+In contrast, if we rely on the model type shown in Figure 1, a much more complicated model is required.
+Here, factors such as $C_1, C_2$ and $C_3$ would combine to make not taking Penicillin a sufficient cause of rheumatic fever.
 This would mean that the patient's own immune system is irrelevant, that there could be no way to prevent the outcome other than to initiate treatment with this specific drug.
-Specifying a causal pie of class 3 will therefore only be possible by incorporating the absence of every other potential way the body could clear the infection as $C$-components, making it almost impossible to use predictors of $\mathbb{C}$ to reason about effect modification.
+Specifying a causal pie of class 3 will therefore only be possible by incorporating, as $C$-components in the model, the absence of every other potential way the body could clear the infection.
+This will require a very complex model containing a very large number of covariates, making it almost impossible to use predictors of $\mathbb{C}$ to reason about effect modification.
+For this intervention, the risk ratio model therefore appears more reasonable.

-This leads to a preference for using the model from Figure 2 for this intervention.
 Similar logic will apply for many interventions that reduce risk.
-We therefore again adopt Sheps' view, that the risk ratio is preferred in the case of interventions that decrease risk.
+We therefore again adopt Sheps' view, that the risk ratio is preferred in the case of interventions that decrease risk (with the same caveats as in the previous section regarding monotonicity and correlation, and the same potential resolution to those caveats).
 However, the scope of this conclusion is more limited than the corresponding argument for interventions that increase risk, and does not apply when the outcome is all-cause mortality, as it is generally not plausible to model an intervention as being a sufficient cause of all-cause survival.
-We discuss this in more detail in the appendix.
+We discuss this in more detail in Appendix 2.